 I probably wouldn’t have stayed in the Insurance Company as long as I did.
 They were not really concerned about progressing your career, it wasn’t very meritocratic.
 I should have been strategic a little bit earlier and known my own worth a little bit better.

 What tips would you give a young person now?

-I’ve never really had joy with Career Guidance Counsellors – I was told to do engineering!
-Go talk to someone who is already in the role, reach out to someone in HR on Linkedin and they will be happy to tell you what’s involved.
+I’ve never really had joy with Career Guidance Counsellors.
+I was told to do engineering!
+Go talk to someone who is already in the role.
+Reach out to someone who works in HR on Linkedin.
+They will be happy to tell you what’s involved.

 What advice would you give someone who was interested in following a HR Career Path?

-The easiest way is to go into recruitment – everything hinges on recruitment, it’s the backbone of every company.
+1. The easiest way is to go into recruitment.
+Everything hinges on recruitment, it’s the backbone of every company.
 If you become a recruitment co-ordinator, you set up interviews, you also build relationships with all the managers in the company.

 If you have any questions about a HR career path, or any career questions in general, please get in touch using the contact details on the home page.
 For other interviews covering over disciplines, check out the below:

 For more exclusive content on career paths, and lessons learned by graduates 10 years on from university, enter your email address below